 Sphinx Pose (Salamba Bhujangasana)

-This pose is great for relieving stress, anxiety, and depression.
-Because this is a restorative yin position, it is best done first thing in the morning to re-energize and calm the mind.
-Massages the lower belly and helps to relieve stomach aches.
+This powerfully restorative yin yoga asana is best practiced first thing in the morning – a wonderfully rejuvenating pose for relieving stress, anxiety, and depression.
+Sphinx pose helps to re-energize and calm the mind.
+It also massages the lower belly and helps to relieve stomach aches.

-Raise your shoulders and lie flat on your stomach.
-Hands in front of your chest, elbows bent, glutes relaxed, and neck lifted To enter this restorative pose, inhale through the nose and exhale through the mouth.
+Raise your shoulders and lie flat on your stomach with your hands in front of your chest, your elbows bent, glutes relaxed and neck lifted, to enter this restorative pose.
+Inhale through the nose and exhale through the mouth.

 Revolved Chair Pose (Parivrtta Utkatasana)

-Twisted yoga postures are good for general physical conditioning.
-The revolving chair position is fantastic for flushing out the kidneys and digestive organs.
-This stance is ideal for deep breathing and concentration.
+Twisted yoga postures are excellent for general physical conditioning.
+The revolving chair pose is fantastic for flushing out the kidneys and digestive organs.
+This asana is ideal for encouraging deep breathing and concentration.

-Allow the breath to help you stabilize your posture and ground your legs.
-In order to deepen the twist and release with the breath, bring the arms into prayer.
+Use the breath to help stabilise your posture and ground your legs.
+To deepen the twist, release with the breath and bring the arms into prayer position.

 Standing Backbend (Anuvittasana)

-Backbends cleanse the adrenal glands, which can become irritated as a result of stress.
-Standing backbends are a modified Camel pose that helps to open the chest.
-By standing back bending during the cold season, you can keep your nasal passages open.
+Backbends help to cleanse the adrenal glands, which can become irritated as a result of stress.
+This standing backbend is a modified, chest-opening version of camel pose.
+Practicing standing back bends during the cold and flu season can help to keep the nasal passages open.

-While in mountain stance, use your core to pull your upper body erect and back.
+While in mountain pose, use your core to pull your upper body erect and back.
 Hands-on the lower back, glutes raised.
-Inhale and shift your weight backwards.
-As backbends might create dizziness, take a few deep breaths before carefully rising to your feet.
+Inhale and shift your weight backward.
+As backbends can create dizziness, take a few deep breaths and focus your eyes before carefully rising to your feet.

 Eagle Pose (Garudasana)

-This balancing position improves blood flow throughout the body by compressing pressure points, hence improving immunity.
-Squeezing the legs and arms promotes circulation and aids in toxin clearance.
+This balancing pose increases blood flow throughout the body and improves immunity by compressing pressure points.
+Squeezing the legs and arms promotes circulation and aids in toxin removal.

-In this upright, balanced stance, breathing is crucial.
-As a result, tension and stagnated energy are released from the body and psyche.
+In this upright, balanced pose, breathing is crucial.
+As a result of applying correct breathing while holding this posture, tension and stagnant energy are released from the body and psyche.

 Triangle Pose (Trikonasana)

 This pose not only strengthens the legs and core but also opens the hips and improves shoulder pain.
 Because of the therapeutic nature of this position, there is a total body release component.
-Triangle pose also stretches the fascia that covers the lungs, which aids with breathing.
-This opening stance is great for people with limited hips.
-Triangle Pose promotes deep hip opening and energy release.
+Triangle pose also stretches the fascia that covers the lungs, which helps to improve the quality of our breathing.
+This opening pose can be a highly effective twist for people with a limited range of movement in the hips.
+Triangle pose promotes deep hip opening and energy release.

 As you move your leading hand to the front of your mat, exhale.
-Open your ribs gently and strive to equalize the length of your torso.
+Open your ribs gently and strive to elongate your torso.

 Happy Baby (Ananda Balasana)